 The Council is also the principal body with responsibility for responding to complaints about Australian newspapers, magazines and associated digital outlets.

-The Press Council has issued a statement regarding its quarterly meeting on 28 August 2014.
-Read the statement here
+The Council has issued a statement about the outcome of its quarterly meeting on 28 August 2014.

-The Press Council has revised its Statement of General Principles which sets out the basic standards of practice applied when handling complaints and making adjudications.
+The Council has released its revised Statement of General Principles.
 Click here for more.
-The Council has also issued new Specific Standards of Practice for media practitioners wishing to contact patients in hospitals or other care facilities.
-Click here for more
+It has also issued new Specific Standards of Practice for contacting patients in hospitals.
+Click here